About the Artists

 Photographer at John Beargrease Sled Dog Marathon

-Current Exhibition: ARCTIC WOLVES at the International Wolf Center in Ely, Minnesota
+Current Exhibition: MOOSE OF THE BOLD NORTH at the International Wolf Center in Ely, Minnesota

 Tom Pinkerton is a Senior Computer Scientist at Adobe Systems, working with the Photoshop team.
 His love of the outdoors combined with his technology experience drove him to produce high quality outdoor recreation maps for print, digital and software media through his company Quiet Wild.
 As an avid hiker and paddler, Tom has come across some of the most beautiful landscapes this country has to offer and documents his experiences with images that make you feel as if you are right there.